Looking For A Chiropractor In Des Moines?

 - Place your feet on the ground.

-- You can improve your upper body posture by supporting your lower back with a pillow or cushion, or a chair that has lumbar support.
+- To improve your upper-body posture, support your lower spine with a pillow, cushion, or chair with lumbar supports.

 - Keep your arm supported and comfortable if it is very sore.